arief-samuel/HowToBeADevelopers/index.md

 Update Article Set Content = 'fast way to be a developers in nowaday's'

 `#Delete`
-Delete Article where id = 1
+Delete From Article where id = 1

 ```